-The Blue Cross is an NGO that provides, free of charge, two sorts of social services in their centres located in five towns throughout the Moravian part of the Czech Republic, namely: Ostrava, Karviná, Český Těšín, Frýdek-Místek.
+The Blue Cross is an NGO that provides, free of charge, two sorts of social services in their centres located in four towns throughout the Moravian part of the Czech Republic, namely: Ostrava, Karviná, Český Těšín, Frýdek-Místek.

 Our teams comprise of university-educated workers: a social worker and a therapist.

 In the Czech Republic, the organisation was founded in 2003.
 Its roots date back to 1877, when pastor Louis Lucien Rochat gave rise to a grouping called „La société suisse de tempérance“ (Swiss society of abstinence).
 Despite the fact that it is the USA that is the cradle of the movement, Rochat had found his inspiration in England, from where the idea spread into Europe.
 The American movement was started by Francis Murphy, who founded the „Blue Ribbon movement“, whose title originates from the Bible, Moses 15:37-39.
 Shortly after the foundation of the Blue Cross in Switzerland, this institution was established also in Germany and France.
 The people in charge of these organisations later decided that mutual cooperation on international level should be implemented, which at first developed in European, later also African countries.
 Presently, the Blue Cross works in all German-speaking countries, Scandinavia, the Benelux countries, Great Britain, Portugal, Poland and in most African countries.
 Globally, it comprises more than forty thousand members.

 The Blue Cross in the Czech Republic, in accordance with the law, provides two forms of social services, called „Professional Social Counselling“ and „Aftercare Services“.

 More specifically to our services